LineSophie/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-14-1.png)<!-- -->

-8. Constructing a Panel Plot comparing the Average Number of Steps taken per 5-minute Interval across Weekdays and Weekends
+## Are there differences in activity patterns between weekdays and weekends?

-8.1 Calculating the Mean and Median for imputed Data
+Step 1: Calculating the Mean and Median for imputed Data

 ```r
 mean(AverageStepNew$AveSteps2)